Tropical expansions and toric variety bundles: Expansion components

 denote the image of $\omega$ in the quotient.
 This is strictly convex because $\omega_v \subseteq \omega$ is a face.

 \begin{definition} The \textbf{fibre fan} associated to $Y_v^\bullet \to X_v^\circ$ is the fan

 in the lattice $N_{\sigma_v}$. \end{definition}

 \begin{remark} The fibre fan is visible in the polyhedral complex $\Upsilon_{\f}$.
 Restrict this complex to a small neighbourhood around the vertex $v$.
 Declare $v$ to be the origin, and extend all local polyhedra radially out from this point.
-This gives a fan in the lattice $N$.
-Intersecting this fan with the sublattice $N_{\sigma_v}$ gives $\Phi_v$. \end{remark}
+Intersecting with $N_{\sigma_v}$ then gives the fan $\Phi_v$. \end{remark}